 Unitarian Universalism – What’s a UU?

 Unitarian Univeralism is a covenantal faith.
-We focus on the spiritual and religious journey of the individual and the family, and are open to inspiration from, and exploration of, all the world’s religions and many ethical secular sources as well.
+We focus on the spiritual and religious journey of the individual and the family and are open to inspiration from, and exploration of, all the world’s religions and many ethical secular sources as well.
 We are not interested in creeds and commitments of faith, but in right relations with one another and wholistic ways of living on and with our planet.
-We believe in the power of love and compassion to overcome hate and fear, and we enjoy learning and worshipping with people of every ethnicity, gender, sexual orientation and age, and with diverse theologies – atheists, Christians, neo-pagans, Humanists and Jews – individuals from all of these theologies can be found worshipping together in our churches and fellowships.
+We believe in the power of love and compassion to overcome hate and fear, and we enjoy learning and worshipping with people of every ethnicity, gender, sexual orientation and age, and with diverse theologies – Atheists, Buddhists, Christians, Humanists, Jews, Muslims, and Pagans – and individuals from all of these theologies can be found worshipping together in our churches and fellowships.

 The Seven UU Principles

 While UUs have no creed, we do have values that we use to guide our decisions.
 The First Universalist Church of Yarmouth affirms and promotes:

 1. The inherent worth and dignity of every person.

 2. Justice, equity, and compassion in human relations.

 3. Acceptance of one another and encouragement to spiritual growth in our congregations.